TediusTimmy/FunnyMachine/Asm/README.md

 ## Other syntax

 ### Symbols
-Symbols aren't implemented, but are intended to have the syntax `symbol = value`.
-They are for implementing named constants in code.
+Symbols are for implementing named constants in code:
+`symbol = value`

+Symbols can only reference other symbols in their creation.
+There isn't the infrastructure to allow them to depend on labels.

 ### Assembler directives
 There also aren't any assembler directives.
 I'm not sure what to add.
 There